 Final Thoughts

-Preventing enumeration attacks is crucial for maintaining payment security and meeting Visa's evolving requirements.
-Peakhour's comprehensive solution suite helps organisations achieve this while preparing for future challenges.
+Preventing enumeration attacks is important for maintaining payment security and meeting Visa's evolving requirements.
+Peakhour helps organisations put the relevant controls in place and keep them aligned with the roadmap.

 Contact us to learn how we can help protect your organisation from enumeration attacks and align with Visa's Security Roadmap 2025-2028.